Ifrade1/csc391/README.md

 for instance:
 > RNAfold < polio.fasta > polio.txt

-rnaFoldrm.pl takes that new file, and removes the rna sequence.
+rnaFoldrm.pl takes that new file, and removes the rna sequence. this program does not create a new file, it stores its contents in the original file's location